rnadanadia/Clustering_Enron/README.md

    - [X] Nadia : Research in Clustering and Topic Modelling
    -
    ***Challenge for today***
-   a.
-Which clustering method to use? --answer : topic modelling and K- means.
+   - Which clustering method to use? --answer : topic modelling and K- means.
-   b.
-What is the expectancy of the end result? --answer :  data visualization of topic modelling and K-means.
+   - What is the expectancy of the end result? --answer :  data visualization of topic modelling and K-means.

 ### 2. Tuesday
    ***General***